yagnikvadi2003/short-cuts/README.md

 ## create new folder
     mkdir [folder name]

-# copy then paste your file
+## copy then paste your file
     cp [filename] [new filename] || cp [filename] [path/to/new/lotcation/filename]

+## present working directory
+    pwd

+## print subdirectories of a directory
+    ls -R

+## shows the list of commands (with numeric numbers)
+    history